AndroidAutoRepair/AndroidAutoRepair/repair.md

 After buying two Pixel Phones and tring a lots of times with different app combinations, I've found that the problem is linked to Google play service.
 As Google Play Service  is a service you can not disable, it's not possible to develop another app to make android auto working.

+# The first step is to make sure that your phone's android auto was enable on your head unit
+## normally, this is under setting -- android auto

 But I've finally found an option to make android auto working, which is made possible  by Auto Companion App [Auto Companion](https://play.google.com/store/apps/details?id=com.ingenika.autocompanion).

 After running Auto Companion App, disconnect your phone from car, reconnect it to the car, normally, should solve the problem.